 1. Generative AI in banking: from customer experience to risk management

-AI and automation have long been a part of the banking and finance industry.
+AI and automation have long been a part of the banking industry.
 Machine learning/deep learning algorithms and natural language processing (NLP) techniques are widely applied in automated trading, risk management modernization, and investment research.
 However, recent advancements in generative AI present a transformative opportunity to further streamline and automate tasks, ushering in a new era of banking technology trends.

 Despite significant investments in automating various functions across the transaction life cycle, numerous tasks still rely on human expertise.
 However, the advent of large language models (LLMs) holds immense potential to streamline and automate a wide range of tasks, from marketing material generation to coding.
 Generative AI is gaining traction in various domains, including fraud detection, anti-money laundering (AML) efforts, client communication and marketing strategies, product fit evaluations, memo drafting, and research-driven report generation.